 Does Bioglitter™ contain aluminium, and if so, how can it still be called biodegradable?

-The reflective aluminum layer in Bioglitter™ SPARKLE and HOLO products has been optimised to be as incredibly thin, 2,500 times thinner than a human hair!
+The reflective aluminium layer in Bioglitter™ SPARKLE and Bioglitter™ HOLO products has been optimised to be as thin as possible, 2500 times thinner than a human hair!

 Aluminium is a metal that’s found in the natural world, it’s the most abundant metal in Earth’s crust.
 Like water and minerals, metals are inorganic, meaning they don’t contain carbon.
 Only organic* substances have the potential to biodegrade.
 Inorganic compounds, do not contain carbon and therefore exempt from the biodegradability performance of a material.
 Bioglitter™ consists of mostly organic material, that’s independently proven to biodegrade extremely well in the natural environment.